Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \mathbf{v} = \mathbf{v}_\text{nonrot} + \mathbf{v}_\text{nondiv}, & {} & \nabla\times\mathbf{v}_\text{nonrot} = \mathbf{0}, & {} & \nabla\cdot\mathbf{v}_\text{nondiv} = 0 \end{align} \]

-made.
-The fact that this is always possible is the principal theorem of vector analysis. $\chi$ and $\mathbf{A}$ have a total of four components, but the wind field only has three.
-Therefore one can set another linear condition, here will
+The fact that this is always possible is the fundamental theorem of vector analysis. $\chi$ and $\mathbf{A}$ have a total of four components, but the wind field only has three.
+Therefore one can impose another linear condition; here

 \[ \begin{align} \nabla\cdot\mathbf{A} = 0 \end{align} \]